-Official drop forms must be turned in to the Admissions and Records Office in person or by the student's authorized representative.
+Students are encouraged to use the college's Student Information System for dropping a class.
+If an official drop form is used, it must be turned in to the Admissions and Records Office in person or by the student's authorized representative.
 Financial aid students must also bring the drop form to the Financial Aid Office for signature.
 The official drop date for a student is the date that the drop form is received by the Admissions and Records Office.

 All entering and returning students receiving Title IV financial aid are subject to the Title IV Return of Funds Policy.
 A copy of the policy is mailed to each student with the financial aid award letter.
 Copies of the policies and additional information concerning the policies are available in the Financial Aid Office, Bland Hall, Room 221.
-Information about financial aid at WCC is available via the college's Internet website.
+Information about financial aid at WCC is available via the college's website.